-Operating income decreased \$17 million or 26 percent in the first six months of 2018 due to lower sales prices and volume, as previously discussed, and higher one-time energy costs caused by the unusually cold weather in the southeastern U.S. in January, which were partially offset by the Acquisition.
-SG&A and other costs increased due to the Acquisition.
+Operating income decreased \$13 million or 13 percent in the first nine months of 2018 as the Acquisition more than offset lower sales prices and volume, as previously discussed.
+Cost increased \$4 million in 2018 due to higher one-time energy costs caused by the unusually cold weather in the southeastern U.S. in January and higher chemical costs but were partially offset by lower depreciation and lower costs to achieve Cost Transformation savings.
+Additionally, the 2017 period was negatively impacted by \$5 million of higher costs for the idling of our production facilities in the southeast U.S. from Hurricane Irma.
+Costs increased SG&A and other costs increased due to the Acquisition and our share of the loss related to the start-up the lignin joint-venture of \$3 million.